hctynch/trackhounds/README.md

    **Optional**: Set the service to start automatically:
    - Right-click `Docker Desktop Service` > `Properties`.
    - Set `Startup Type` to `Automatic`.

-#### Application Running in Background

-- After using the application, click the terminal window and press any key to stop Docker and shut down the application.

----

 ### Application Overview